coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 * Note that VSCode recognizes ps1 files and modifies its behavior when such a file is open and and has the focus in the edit pane.
 * Run the script from VSCode by highlighting it in the ps1 file and hitting F8
 * it is also possible to simply run the script from terminal by entering `.\CommitPushDocs.ps1` and Enter.
 Remember to save the files you are working on before doing this!
+* There are a number of customizations to VSCode to consider when working with PowerShell.
+Implementation details should be included in the installation doc.
+  * Change default terminall from cmd to powershell
+  * PowerShell Extension
+  * Posh-Git
+* At this time, I want to point out a dropdown box at the top of the terminal pane toward the right.
+It may have a couple of selections such as "powershell.exe" and "PowerShell Integrated Console".
+I am still working out the differeneces between these two.
+In my current configuration I notice the following:
+  * powershell.exe is the default when I open the terminal
+  * Shell prompt customizations from Posh-Git only appear in the powershell.exe
+  * The PS Integrated terminal seems to appear when I open a .ps1 file in the editor.
+I am not sure if this is included behavior or a consequence of the extension...?
+  * The PS Integrated terminal is required to be running for the F8 key to work as described.
+It need not be selected in the dropdown.

 ### Posh-Git
 https://github.com/dahlbyk/posh-git